-- IAQ and ventilation systems inspection records; - Incidents investigation reports; - Employee complaints detailing signs or symptoms that may be caused by building related illness; and - Action plans to rectify any problem areas identified through investigation of complaint or incident.
+- IAQ and ventilation systems inspection records; - Incidents investigation reports; - Employee complaints detailing signs or symptoms that may be caused by building-related illness; and - Action plans to rectify any problem areas identified through investigation of complaints or incidents.

-- MOM: Guidelines on Design, Operation and Maintenance of Local Exhaust Ventilation Systems. - NEA: Guidelines for Good Indoor Air Quality in Office Premises. - Singapore Standard SS554: 2016 Code of Practice for Indoor air quality for airconditioned buildings
+- MOM: Guidelines on Design, Operation and Maintenance of Local Exhaust Ventilation Systems. - NEA: Guidelines for Good Indoor Air Quality in Office Premises. - Singapore Standard SS554: 2016 Code of Practice for Indoor Air Quality for Air-Conditioned Buildings